Sizarazis/Playgerism/README.md

 The players are scored based on a timer.  </br>

 ### To Do
-1. Test Android integration (in an internal testing phase)
-2. Release Android build
-3. IPhone integration
+1. IPhone integration
+2. Improve the scrolling speed
-4. Animations
+3. Animations
-5. Art
+4. Art

 ### Bugs and Issues
 - ISSUE: game text horizontally stretches according to the width of the screen.